A thoroughly sophisticated home with Scandi-chic interiors and a tranquil setting.

 Babies & Children

 Babies and children are welcome.
-A travel cot, high chair and stair gate can be made available on request.
+A travel cot and high chair can be made available on request.
+The property is fitted with stair gates at the bottom and top of the stairs.

 The garden is enclosed but it is important to note that the fields around The Trouthouse have livestock and dogs should be supervised and kept on leads when walking.